Skip to main content

 The brain, a highly metabolically active organ, is exquisitely sensitive to hormonal fluctuations.
 Sex hormones, thyroid hormones, and adrenal hormones all play critical roles in neurotransmitter synthesis, receptor sensitivity, and neuronal plasticity.
 For example, testosterone and estrogen influence the production and activity of neurotransmitters like serotonin, dopamine, and norepinephrine, which are central to mood regulation, motivation, and cognitive processing.
 A decline in these hormones can manifest as mood disturbances, reduced cognitive clarity, and impaired memory.

-The impact of on neurotransmitter systems is a complex area of study.
+The impact of hormonal balance on neurotransmitter systems is a complex area of study.
 Consider the role of neurosteroids, which are steroids synthesized in the brain and peripheral nervous system, acting as neuromodulators.
 Progesterone metabolites, such as allopregnanolone, are potent positive allosteric modulators of GABA-A receptors, contributing to anxiolytic and sedative effects.

 Fluctuations in progesterone, particularly during the menstrual cycle or perimenopause, can therefore directly influence anxiety levels and sleep quality by altering GABAergic signaling.
 This direct interaction highlights the profound connection between endocrine status and neurological function.